-Removal of Cast Iron Flue Pipe & Fireplace From a BISF House by Member Doug.
+Removal of Cast Iron Chimney Flue & Fireplace From a BISF House.

-(Admin note: BISF House member Doug has kindly put together the following excellent post showing the complete process of a cast iron flue removal inside a typical BISF hous.e.
-In creating this post and taking the time to record the entire process, Doug hopes that he can share his experience with other members and more importantly he hopes that it may be a useful resource for others.
+(Admin note: Non Standard House member Doug has kindly put together the following excellent post, depicting the complete process of a the flue removal from the inside of a typical BISF house.
+By creating this post, and taking the time to record the entire process, Doug hopes that he can share his experience with other members, and more importantly, he hopes that it may be a useful resource for all.
 Our sincere thanks to Doug for this valuable contribution)

 I recently removed the cast iron flue and fireplace from a BISF house and thought that I would share it with you all.
 This post relates to BISF Houses where the fireplace is fitted to wall between the living & dining rooms.

 Before starting there are few safety points to bear in mind.

 - You will need a 6-12 inch cast chain cutter.
 This is a heavy item and will require 2 persons to complete the job.

 - Always wear safety glasses and gloves and if possible, steel toecap shoes just in case.

 - Always wear a high quality dust mask and wherever possible always dampen down any insulation material that may surround the flue with a spray bottle of water.
 Although not prescribed, we can never rule out the possibility that installers may have used asbestos insulation in some cases.
 If you suspect the presence of asbestos do not undertake this work until the material has been correctly tested by an approved body.

 - Always wear a disposable work overall with hood as this can be an extremely dusty job.